 Republican National Committee Chairman, Senator Thurston Morton filed suits in eleven states on 11 November, 3 days after the election.
 The most extensive recount demanded was in Richard J. Daley's Cook County, Illinois.
 Kennedy had carried the state by just 9,000 votes out of 4,750,000 votes cast.

 The results from the recount of 863 precincts in the city, reported on 9 December, 1960, showed errors in almost every single percent.
 But not a single outcome was changed.
 Over all Nixon gained just 943 votes, and in 40% of the precincts the recount showed errors had been made in favor of the Republicans.
-In other words, the recount uncovered not fraud but the mistakes you would expect to see when any large bureaucracy periodically makes a maximum effort - every line on every ballot was another opportunity for error, rules were misinterpreted and every confusion was magnified.
+In other words, the recount uncovered not fraud but the mistakes you would expect to see when any large bureaucracy periodically makes a maximum effort - every line on every ballot was another opportunity for an error.

 Still the National Republican Party appealed to the Illinois State Board of Elections, chaired by two term Republican governor William “Billy the Kid” Startton.
 The four Republican and one Democratic board members rejected that appeal – unanimously.
 So the NRC filed a Federal lawsuit.
 That judge (a Democrat) ruled that based on the appeal filed, he did not have jurisdiction.
 The RNC could have refiled, choosing different legal grounds which might have given the judge grounds to consider the election, but they did not.